-Department of Plant Sciences College of Agriculture and Natural Resources C lothing and devices that protect the body from pesticides are called personal protective equipment (PPE).
+Clothing and devices that protect the body from pesticides are called personal protective equipment (PPE).
 All PPE either should be disposable or easy to clean and sturdy enough for repeated use.
 To remain protective, PPE must be maintained carefully and replaced as necessary.